D-Turtle/Core/README.md

 * Project is aiming to provide a better UX to these kind of applications.

-* This repo is to share the common modules share between components.
+* This repo is to share the common modules shared between components.